 A stressful lifestyle and/or sudden diet changes that lead to sudden, dramatic weight loss can contribute to hair loss.

 Treatment of hair loss in women

-Female hair loss are commonly classified through the degree of severity, cause.
-With early detection, many individuals recover over time with an appropriate treatment.
+Female hair loss is commonly classified through the degree of severity, cause.
+With early detection, many individuals recover over time with appropriate treatment.